baldowl/gem_leaves/README.txt

-GemLeaves
+gem_leaves
     by Gufo Pelato

 == DESCRIPTION:

-GemLeaves is a rather dumb tool which lists the _leaves_ of your system.
+gem_leaves is a rather dumb tool which lists the _leaves_ of your system.
 I call _leaves_ the gems with no reverse dependency which can be safely removed without breaking anything.